Poseyv12/Blackjack/README.md

 Once the player decides to "stand", the dealer will reveal their face-down card and continue to draw cards until their hand value is at least 17.
 If the dealer's hand exceeds 21, the player wins.
 Otherwise, if the dealer's hand value is greater than the player's, the player loses.
 If the dealer's hand value is less than the player's, the player wins.
 If both hands have the same value, it is a "push" and no one wins or loses.

 ## Next Steps:
-Add multiplayer option
+- Add multiplayer option
-Add cards to the game
+- Add cards to the game
-Add multiple betting options
+- Add multiple betting options
-Make it look better
+- Make it look better
-i want to be able to get a loan if playerBalance = 0 and continue playing. i want to be able to go "All In"
+- I want to be able to get a loan if playerBalance = 0 and continue playing.
+- I want to be able to go "All In"